-Fall-detection accuracy: False alarms are almost inevitable, but not all systems are created equally.
-We ran a series of simulated falls for each device and checked for accurate reporting.
+Fall detection accuracy: For each fall detection device, we ran a series of 20 simulated falls for each device and checked for accurate reporting.

 Pricing: Fall detection typically costs an extra $10 per month, so we looked for providers that charge no more.
 Several charge less or even include fall detection in their basic subscription packages.

-All-in-one devices: Some companies build fall detection into their help buttons, while others require a separate button specifically for fall detection.
+All-in-one device: Some companies build fall detection into their help button, while others require a separate button specifically for fall detection.
 Neither of these solutions is necessarily better than the other, but you’ll have to decide if you want the extra devices.

-No long-term contracts: I take a strong stand against long-term contracts, and we recommend checking the terms and conditions for canceling your service before signing anything.
-The providers listed here don’t require lengthy agreements with added cancellation fees.
+No long-term contract: I take a stand against long-term contracts, and we recommend checking the terms and conditions for canceling your service before signing up for any service.
+The providers listed here don’t require lengthy agreements that have cancellation fees.

-Water resistance: The bathroom is a prime risk for common slips and falls, so we made sure all these fall detection buttons have some level of water resistance.
+Water resistance: The bathroom is a prime area for slips and falls, so we made sure all these fall detection buttons have some level of water resistance.

 Best Medical Alert Systems with Fall Detection